Analog amplitude, frequency and phase modulation and demodulation with spectrum analysis

 Where:

-- \( K_p \) is the phase sensitivity of the modulator, which determines how much the phase of the carrier is shifted in response to the modulating signal.
+- \( K_p \) = phase sensitivity of the modulator, determining the phase shift in response to \( m(t) \).

-In phase modulation, the phase of the carrier signal \( \cos\left[ 2\pi f_c t \right] \) is shifted by an amount proportional to the modulating signal \( m(t) \), scaled by the phase sensitivity \( K_p \).
-The amount of phase shift is directly proportional to the amplitude of the modulating signal.
+In PM, the carrier phase \( \cos(2\pi f_c t) \) is shifted by an amount proportional to the modulating signal \( m(t) \) scaled by \( K_p \).
+The phase deviation is directly proportional to the amplitude of the modulating signal.

 Block Diagram: